 About Tasks

 Tasks let you set a list of objectives for students to achieve in a discussion.
-This can be useful for keeping students on track, as well as monitoring their progress in the discussion.
+This can be useful for keeping students on track and monitoring their progress.

 About the Tasks Feature

-• If Tasks are enabled, students in a discussion see a list of objectives to complete, such as creating claims or voting.
+• If Tasks are enabled, students see a list of objectives to complete in a discussion, such as creating claims or voting.

 • Admins can view the progress made by users toward each of their tasks in the Tasks Overview section.

-• Students can view their own task progress by clicking the Tasks icon in the top-right of a discussion, or by clicking the Discussion Menu icon in the top-left of a discussion and selecting My Tasks.
-Tasks will open by default when enabled for students entering a discussion.
+• Students can view their own task progress by clicking the Tasks icon at the top right of a discussion or by clicking the Discussion Menu icon at the top left of a discussion and selecting My Tasks.
+If Tasks are enabled in a discussion, their task progress will open by default when the discussion is opened.

 About Tasks and Task Progress

-When enabling Tasks, you can specify which tasks students should complete, as well as how many times.
+When enabling Tasks, you can specify which tasks students should complete and how many times.

 • Write claims: This is the total number of claims you want each student to write in a discussion.
-As the other claim-related tasks also contribute to this one, the number set for this task should usually be larger than for others.
+As the other claim-related tasks also contribute to this, the number set for this task should usually be larger than for others.

 • Write claims under others’ claims: This is the number of pros or cons students should write under their classmates’ claims.
-This task prompts students to interact with each other in the discussion, to develop the topic collaboratively, and to kindle their enthusiasm for constructive argument.
+This task prompts students to interact in the discussion, develop the topic collaboratively, and kindle their enthusiasm for constructive arguments.
 To avoid being overwhelmingly positive or negative towards their classmates, students can be reminded to submit both pros and cons as part of this task.

 note